cunicu/cunicu/docs/features/autocfg.md

 -   **Private Key:** a new random private key will be generated.
 -   **Listen port:** the next free port in the configured listen port range is used (see `wireguard.listen_port_range` setting).
--   **MTU:** is automatically determined from the endpoint addresses or the system default route.